 by Texas Homesteader ~

-Typically for summertime lunches RancherMan & I usually just grab a quick sandwich of some kind.
-But in the wintertime I hunger for something a little more substantial, and something hot.
-I enjoy soups in the winter and this year I’ve been a crazy dehydrating fool.
+Lunches at the Taylor household are always fend-for-yourself style.
+Typically for summertime lunches RancherMan & I each just grab a quick sandwich of some kind.
+But in the wintertime I hunger for something a little more substantial.
+And something hot.
+I really enjoy soups in the winter for hot and healthy nutrition.

 Assembling the Soup